AlexVOiceover/MLX_Application/SPEC.md

 - **Streamlit**: An open-source app framework for Machine Learning and Data Science projects
 - **Docker**: A platform for developing, shipping, and running applications in containers
 - **PostgreSQL**: An open-source relational database management system
+- **CNN**: Convolutional Neural Network - a class of deep neural networks commonly used for image analysis

 ### 1.4 References